 Host a Team Offsite or an Awardee Lunch

-Most large companies provide opportunities for offsite fun, but these events become even more powerful when they take place during work hours and as a reward for a specific team-wide achievement.
+These events become even more powerful when they take place during work hours and as a reward for a specific team-wide achievement.
 Taking your employees to the lake for an afternoon, to play laser tag, or even to a local park for a barbecue lunch, are all potential ideas for daytime offsites that go over well with corporate teams.

 These activities say two things to your employees: First, that your company is doing well financially and you’re not feeling strapped for time or resources.
 This helps employees feel more comfortable considering a long-term future with you.

-Second, and most importantly, you show employees that you value their wellbeing and work-life balance even during the context of normal work hours.
+Second, and most importantly, you show employees that you value their well-being and work-life balance even during the context of normal work hours.
 You don’t have an “every second counts” attitude, but rather “every success counts.”
-Employees know they have the autonomy to get the job done each day, and can look forward to having fun from 2-5pm when they’ve earned it.
+Employees know they have the autonomy to get the job done each day, and can look forward to having fun from 2-5 pm when they’ve earned it.